benholtzmansmith/BitcoinMixer/README.md

 # BitcoinMixer

-Steps to test out this bit coin mixer:

-(1) Clone git hub project to local machine

-(2) After cloning, either package project using sbt native packager and run java process or simply execute "sbt run" in root directory

-(3) Go to localhost:8080 to check out the running webserver.
+Bitcoin mixer is hosted at: https://bitcoin-mixer.herokuapp.com/

+This project can also be cloned and run locally using "sbt run"